ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 lower-bound binary ladder from the same log entry *are* omitted.

-Users verify that the version has not unexpectedly increased or decreased, and that the binary ladder terminates in way that's consistent with the provided version being the greatest that exists.
+Users verify that the version has not unexpectedly increased or decreased, and that the binary ladder terminates in a way that's consistent with the provided version being the greatest that exists.
 Importantly, users also verify that they receive a binary ladder for the distinguished log entry immediately following the one they've advertised, the distinguished log entry immediately following